What happens before the ceremony?

 What happens at the ceremony?

 The ceremony starts promptly at 11:00am or 3:15pm.
 The MC welcomes everyone to the Ceremony and informs you of some house rules after which he/she invites you to stand while members of University staff, Court, Senate, Honorary Graduand(s), senior officers of the university, the Mace and the Chancellor enter in procession to take their seats on stage.

 A senior member of university Executive (normally the Chancellor) then opens the Ceremony.
 At most ceremonies at least one Honorary Award is conferred on someone of public interest.
 The graduands walk across the stage to be ‘capped’, shake the Chancellor’s hand, receive their certificate from a member of the Registry and return to their seats.

-There are closing speeches and everyone is invited to attend a drinks reception at The Glasgow Royal Concert Hall.
+There are closing speeches and everyone is invited to attend a drinks reception at Glasgow Royal Concert Hall.

 Everyone stands as the Mace, the Chancellor, Honorary Graduate(s), senior officers of the University, Senate, Court, members of the university staff and graduates leave.

-Can people without a ticket watch on screens?
+Can guests without a ticket watch on screens?

 How long does the ceremony last?

 How many people attend the ceremony?

 Do I and my guests have to stay for the duration of the ceremony?